-Outside of traditional chip shops in Bangor, it’s pretty much standard Chinese, Indians, pizza and kebabs that make up the culinary landscape of Bangor’s town centre.
+Outside of traditional chip shops in Bangor, Northern Ireland, it’s pretty much standard Chinese, Indians, pizza and kebabs that make up the culinary landscape of Bangor’s town centre.
 And while you do find the odd trendy take on Asian fusion etc. adding a bit to the diversity of eats in town, they don’t really share the same authenticity as their origins.
 That is why I was surprised to find Yaks Bangor, a Napalese restaurant/takeaway, running so strong in the town centre (Abbey Street).
 During a time when town centres were dying and the British economy fell on its ass.

 Nepalese Food in Bangor